onflow/cadence-lang.org/versioned_docs/version-1.0/tutorial/02-hello-world.md

 Like most other blockchains, the programming model in Flow is centered around accounts and transactions.
-All state that persists permanently is stored in [accounts](../language/accounts) and all accounts have the same core functionality. (users, smart contracts, data storage)
+All state that persists permanently is stored in [accounts](../language/accounts) and all accounts have the same core functionality. (users, smart contracts, data storage).
+This is unlike other blockchains like Ethereum where there are two types of accounts (smart contract accounts and user accounts).

 The interfaces to this state (the ways to interact with it, otherwise known as methods or functions) are also stored in accounts.
 All code execution takes place within [transactions](../language/transactions.md),